STOP MOTION ANIMATION LEVEL 1

 Regarding Smartphones: You can still complete the course using a smartphone, there are a few decent apps and there’s a tether app for Iphones to use Dragonframe with.
 BUT if you want to really improve the look of your animation then you will eventually need the capabilities of a DSLR and lenses.

 Digital Camera: If you do go for a real camera, there are many compatible cameras with Dragonframe and Stop-motion Pro.
 We use a Canon 7d and 5d mk2 which are a bit older now, and you can actually find them used for cheap.
-This new Canon EOS RP kit is nice
+We've had our eyes on the Canon D50 Mirrorless kit.

 Lenses: Whatever you have will work for our assignments, don’t feel obligated to go crazy here.
 But FYI, we have a few: the 17-40mm is a nice wide lens without very little distortion.
 The 24-70mm is a longer lens, but also gives us most of the other focal lengths we need in stop-motion.